davidpdurham/ZikaVaccination/README.md

 ## Uncertainty analysis
 ### Figure 2 and Table 1
+The code to generate Figure 2 and Table 1 (impact and confidence intervals of increasing coverage) are located in the file "GenerateZikaResults.nb" in the section "Run uncertainty analysis".

-The data for Figure 2 and Table 1 (impact and confidence intervals of increasing coverage) are generated on the HPC using the code in the subdirectory "GeneratedResults/Uncertainty/src".
+The data for Figure 2 and Table 1  are generated on the HPC using the code in the subdirectory "GeneratedResults/Uncertainty/src".
 The data are located in zip files in the directory "GeneratedResults/Uncertainty".
+These figure